NeuraByte-UCSD-ITS/nutrirate/README.md

   frameborder="0"
 ></iframe>

+Compared to our baseline model, we see a dramatic difference in accuracy with predicting ratings.

 | **Model**                         | **Features Used**                                                                                           | **Method/Transformations**                                                                                         | **RMSE** | **MAE**  | **R²**   |
 |-----------------------------------|-------------------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------|----------|----------|----------|
 | **Baseline Model**                      | calories, total_fat, sugar, sodium, protein, saturated_fat, carbohydrates, minutes, n_steps, n_ingredients    | StandardScaler, Linear Regression                                                                                  | 0.4898   | 0.3398   | 0.0006   |
 | **Final Model (RandomForest)**    | Baseline features + protein_ratio, sugar_to_carb_ratio                                                      | StandardScaler, RandomForestRegressor (max_depth: None, n_estimators: 100) with GridSearchCV                         | 0.3400   | 0.1442   | 0.5183   |
 | **Stacking Ensemble (Post-Final)** | Baseline features + protein_ratio, sugar_to_carb_ratio                                                      | StandardScaler, StackingRegressor with base models: RandomForestRegressor & GradientBoostingRegressor; meta: Ridge   | 0.3384   | 0.1494   | 0.5228   |

+<iframe
+  src="assets/final_pred_vs_actual.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+**Conclusion**

+Our analysis set out to determine whether nutritional quality, specifically protein content, is associated with user ratings on Food.com.
+We began by comparing high‐protein and low‐protein recipes using a permutation test, which rejected the null hypothesis (p-value = 0.0) where we were able to see a trend of high-protein receiving slightly lower ratings.
+Although the absolute difference in ratings was modest, this finding provided the rational for further predictive modeling.
+We first began by building a baseline Linear Regression model using 10 core nutritional and recipe features that yielded an RMSE of 0.4898, an MAE of 0.2298, and an R² near zero.
+This implied that a simple linear approach could not capture the complex factors influencing user ratings.

+We then enhanced our feature set by engineering two new variables—protein_ratio (protein/calories) and sugar_to_carb_ratio (sugar/carbohydrates), and applied a RandomForestRegressor, which substantially improved performance (RMSE: 0.3400, MAE: 0.1442, R²: 0.5183).
+To explore further enhancements, we implemented a stacking ensemble that combined predictions from RandomForest and Gradient Boosting regressors with a Ridge regressor as the meta-model.
+The stacking ensemble achieved a slightly better RMSE of 0.3384 and an R² of 0.5228, though its MAE was marginally higher (0.1494).
+In practical terms, the difference between the RandomForest model and the stacking ensemble is very small—only about a 0.0016 improvement in RMSE and a 0.0045 increase in R².
+This indicates that both advanced models perform almost equivalently.

+Overall, our results strongly suggest that protein content is a significant factor associated with user ratings; the incorporation of protein-derived features into non-linear models improves predictive accuracy considerably, explaining over 50% of the variance in ratings.
+While the stacking ensemble offers a minor edge, the increased complexity may not be justified if simplicity and interpretability are prioritized.